ct-js/ct-js/app/data/ct.libs/matter/docs/Listening to collision events.md

 # Listening to collision events

+> This is a topic of an advanced usage!
+You will most likely use regular events in the template editor.

 You can listen to collision events with `ct.matter.on(eventName, callback)`.
 The callback is passed an object that has `pairs` property, which has all the collisions that happened in one frame.
 Long story short, see this example:

 ```js